The Rev. Angela Herrera

 Membership Director & Justice Coordinator

 Beth is an Albuquerque native and first joined First Unitarian in 2002.
 You may recognize her from her years of ushering or as a current Worship Leader.
 She has a B.A. in Intercultural Communications and an M.A. in Interpersonal Communication.
 She has been working for the last few years as an End of Life Doula.
 When she is not working or at church, you can often see her performing in local community theatre, teaching children’s theatre at The Growing Stage, or hanging out with her favorite person, her daughter Emma.

-Laira joined the staff of First Unitarian in January 2015 with a background in arts administration and volunteer management.
+Laira joined the staff of First Unitarian in January 2015 as the Church Administrator with a background in arts administration and volunteer management.
 She received her BA in Fine Arts from the University of New Mexico in 1997 with an emphasis on acting, directing and playwriting.
 Since graduating she has worked in two local community theatres—Sol Arts and The Vortex—where she acted, directed, produced performances, recruited volunteers, created publicity campaigns, and managed all aspects of the box office.
 She moved to the position of Communications Coordinator in October 2018.
 She and her husband Blake are church members and have three delightful children: Shane, Miranda, and Esme.